Baby led weaning vs. traditional weaning

 [This post contains affiliate links.
 For more details see my Disclosure page.]

 No matter the method you choose in the end, there will be moments when you won’t know what to do, how to deal with the situation or what to cook anymore.
-Because of that, I have created a FREE checklist for your reference, to help you remember the basic steps of a successful weaning journey.
-Grab it below.
+Because of that, I have selected 5 top tips for weaning success, to help you on your journey.
+Grab them below.

 Baby-led weaning – the new kid on the block